-Received this picture from Ken Cross the project manager for Sparrows at Marsden Point in New Zealand, Ken is sitting on the outrigger of the 1000tonnne Gottwald, Ken is on the left with Norman Small the crane operator (centre} and on Normans left is Dave Stockman, Kens heavy lift supervisor.
+Received this picture from Ken Cross the project manager for Sparrows at Marsden Point in New Zealand, the thtree are sitting on the outrigger of the 1000tonnne Gottwald, Ken is on the left with Norman Small the crane operator centre and on Normans right is Dave Stockman, Kens heavy lift supervisor.

 Discovering via the internet that Sparrows old Gottwald MK1000 was at OM Heavy Lift Dundee; I made contact with the new owners and was told that the crane was now Diesel Hydraulic and officially tested and rated at 1500 tonnes capacity.